galtx-centex/galtx-centex.github.io/adopt/adopt.md

 Senior Hound Adoption Program
 -----------------------------

-The GPA-Central Texas Senior Incentive Program is open to families who already have a greyhound or are approved by the board.
-The normal adoption process will be followed, but the adoption fee will be reduced.
+The GPA-CT Senior Hound Adoption Program is open to families who already have a greyhound or are approved by the board.
+The normal adoption process will be followed, but the adoption fee is reduced to $100.

-Adoption Fee: The adoption fee will be reduced to $100 for senior greyhounds who are adopted through GPA-CT.
 Before being adopted, the senior greyhound will have received the same veterinary care and package as younger greyhounds, including a microchip.

 <div class="text-center">